Neural network reconstruction of the dense matter equation of state from neutron star observables: EoS Network

-Eq.~\ref{indexupdate} is therefore used to determine the central densities of ($M_{\text{obs}},R_{\text{obs}}$) that lead to the least distance between the M-R curve induced from the \texttt{TOV-Solver Network} and the M-R observations.
-The Adam optimizer was utilized here, with varying learning rates ($\alpha$'s) for different stages of the training process (usually smaller learning rates are used at later stages to stabilize the training).
+Eq.~(\ref{indexupdate}) is therefore used to determine the central densities of ($M_{\text{obs}},R_{\text{obs}}$) that lead to the least distance between the M-R curve obtained from the \texttt{TOV-Solver Network} and the M-R observations.
+The Adam optimizer~\cite{DBLP:journals/corr/KingmaB14} was utilized here, with varying learning rates ($\alpha$'s) for different stages of the training process where smaller learning rates are usually used at later stages to stabilize the training.
 The learning progress of the network is moderated by decreasing the loss function $\chi^2$.
-For this study, the learning rate was scheduled as follows: 1000 epochs ($\alpha$ = 0.001), 1000 epochs ($\alpha$ = 0.005), 1500 epochs ($\alpha$ = 0.003), 1600 epochs ($\alpha$ = 0.0001) and finally 2000 epochs ($\alpha$ = 0.00003) in the specified order.
-The reason for small changes in the learning rates is the minor effects it has in final results.
-Using this methodology, we reconstruct the EoS with an uncertainty that is proportional to the statistical error of observations.
-In certain cases, the DNN fails to produce EoSs that are realistic.
-This is also indicated by the nonconvergence of loss in the optimization process, and the issue is resolved by applying the causal condition to reject the EoSs.
+The learning rate for one such reconstruction in the present study, is scheduled as follows: 1000 epochs ($\alpha$ = 0.001), 1000 epochs ($\alpha$ = 0.005), 1500 epochs ($\alpha$ = 0.003), 1600 epochs ($\alpha$ = 0.0001) and, finally, 2000 epochs ($\alpha$ = 0.00003), in the order specified.
+The reason for the small changes in the learning rates is that they have minor effects on the final results.
+Using this method, the EoS is reconstructed with an uncertainty which is proportional to the statistical uncertainty of the observations.
+In certain cases where the causal condition is not fulfilled, the DNN fails to produce a realistic EoS.
+This is also seen from the lack of convergence of the loss during the optimization process.
+This issue is resolved by applying the causal condition to reject those EoSs.